Super Typhoon Mawar passing over Guam as Category 4 storm with strong winds, rain

 Many communities on the 212-square-mile (549-square-kilometer) island had lost power by afternoon, and some to the south had lost water service.
 A flash flood warning was issued for the entire island as forecasters predicted as much as 25 inches (64 centimeters) of rain in addition to a life-threatening storm surge of 4 to 6 feet (1.2 to 2 meters).

-Ahead of the storm, Guam Gov. Lou Leon Guerrero ordered residents of coastal, low-lying and flood-prone areas of the territory to evacuate to higher elevations.
+Ahead of the storm, Guam Gov. Lou Leon Guerrero ordered those living in coastal, low-lying and flood-prone areas to evacuate to higher ground.
 The highest point on the island is Mount Lamlam in the southwest at 1,334 feet (406 meters).
-But much of the beachfront tourist district of Tamuning, where many resort hotels are located, is close to sea level.
+But much of the beachfront tourist district of Tamuning, where many resorts are located, is close to sea level.

 In low-lying Agat along the southern coast, resident Reuel Drilon said nearly every home in the village has a mango tree, which officials warned could become roadblocks and deadly flying projectiles.